 The last thing I ever thought I would consider myself is an athlete.
-It's possible that I was the least athletic kid..EVER.
-My childhood could be best described as orchestra geek and book worm.
-And it's not just that I wasn't interested in sports, I truly can't catch or throw.
+It's possible I was the least athletic kid...EVER.
+My childhood could be best described as an orchestra geek and book worm.
+It's not that I wasn't interested in sports, it that I truly couldn't catch or throw.

 One sport always lingered in my mind and that was cycling.
 I grew up along the bike path and despite my inability to catch or throw a ball, I could ride a bike all day with pure joy.

-Living in Idaho means being surrounded by cyclists.
+Living in Idaho meant being surrounded by cyclists.
 I felt like everyone I knew rode a mountain bike.
 It was something I really wanted to try but I just didn't have the guts...yet.

-Finally I met some friends willing to take me mountain biking and I picked up an affordable used mountain bike.
+Finally, I met some friends willing to take me mountain biking and I picked up an affordable used mountain bike.
 I was hooked!
-After convincing my husband to try he wrecked and injured himself on his very first ride.
-It would be another 10 years before we ride again.
+After convincing my husband to give it a try he wrecked and injured himself on his very first ride.
+It would be another 10 years before I would try riding again.

 Every day on my coffee break I walked past a local bike shop.
 The shop dog lured me on that particular route.
 Those daily walks past the bike shop made it near impossible for me to quit thinking about mountain biking.